Osiris-Team/Dyml/DYML-SPEC.md

 # .dyml
 Smaller file sizes and faster read/write speeds are no longer a dream.
 See [benchmarks](https://github.com/Osiris-Team/Dyml/issues/17).

+# Todo
+- Find a way of representing lists, aka multiple values

 # Features

 All sections must have a parent section, except the root/first section.
 A child section gets defined by adding 2 spaces at the beginning: